 What if I am not happy with the reply?

-If you disagree with the decision, the first point of call is the Regulatory Department.
+If you disagree with the decision, the first point of call is the Quality Department.

 If you are still unhappy with the decision taken by ABMA in reviewing the complaint, you can, where relevant, take the matter through our appeals arrangements which are outlined in our Appeals Policy.